Will Couples Counselling Help My Relationship?

 Throughout my time as an intake specialist, I have seen couples come in for a variety of reasons.
 Some can’t seem to stop having the same arguments over and over again.
 Some experience issues with intimacy and have a hard time getting the passion back in their relationship.
 Others still have gone through a distressing experience, like infidelity or loss.

-Many of them come in and ask, "Will therapy save my relationship?
+Many couples come in and ask, "Will therapy save my relationship?
 How can couples counselling help us?
 Does relationship therapy even work?"

 It’s discouraging to feel like you’re “failing” at your relationship, but couples counselling is a sign that you’re committed to making things work.